Crystal Eye: a wide sight to the Universe looking for the electromagnetic counterpart of gravitational waves

 The Crystal Eye project started in March 2019 and aims at becoming the next future all sky monitor for X and gamma-rays.\\ It's design made by a pixelated semisphere orbiting around the Earth is realized to improve the localization of the sources of gravitational waves.\\ The goal will be achieved thanks to the use of new materials and sensors with respect to those currently in use in the ongoing orbiting experiments.
 Radiation hardness measurements arge ongoing.
-The pixels will be realized by using LYSO scintillators read by SiPMs.
-The high density of the material, together with the miniaturization of the sensor allow to realize a high granularity detector.
-In the article, the signal to noise ratio as well as the localization capability of the device have been analized.
-The project just started with the realization of one pixel and tests on it are currently running.\\ A flight prototype will be completed by 2021 in order to be launched for a 2 months flight test with Space Rider in the early 2022.
+The pixels will be realized by using LYSO scintillators read by MPPC arrays.
+The high density of the material, together with the miniaturization of the sensor allow to realize a high granularity detector. \\ A flight prototype will be completed by 2021 in order to be launched for a 2 months flight test with Space Rider in the early 2022.